-When and how you may have chemotherapy for testicular cancer, and the side effects this can have.
+Find out when and how you have chemotherapy for testicular cancer and the possible side effects.

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 The drugs circulate around your body in the bloodstream.
 They work by disrupting the growth of cancer cells.

 When you have chemotherapy